wireapp/wire-server/docs/src/how-to/install/configure-federation.rst

             TLS Web Server Authentication, TLS Web Client Authentication

 And your :ref:`federation infra domain <glossary_infra_domain>` (e.g. ``federator.wire.example.com``
-from the running example) needs to either figure explictly in the list of your SAN (Subject Alternative Name):
+from the running example) needs to either be figured explictly in the list of your SAN (Subject Alternative Name):

 .. code:: bash